-Peppers announced his retirement from football Friday, ESPN.com's David Newton reports.
+Peppers announced his retirement from football Friday, David Newton of ESPN.com reports.

 Peppers will take "a couple of weeks" to make a decision on his future in the NFL, David Newton of ESPN reports.

 Peppers is said to be "50-50" on whether he will retire or not.
 Following a five-sack season in 2018, the soon-to-be 39-year-old seems to have something left in the tank.

 Peppers recorded two tackles (both solo), including a sack, in Sunday's loss to the Lions.

 Peppers' sack was his second in as many weeks and his fourth on the season.
 He'd need a strong finish to equal his 11-sack output from a year ago, but his production is impressive given he's 38 years old and seeing a more limited snap count than in years past.
 Looking ahead, Peppers and the Panthers will face off against the Seahawks in Week 12.